How does this medication work? What will it do for me?

 Many things can affect the dose of a medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are using the medication without consulting your doctor.

 Store this medication at room temperature, protect it from light, and keep it out of the reach of children.
 The autoinjector should be stored in its original case.
-Do not use it if the solution is cloudy, discoloured, or has particles in it.
+Do not use it if the red safety guard has previously been removed or if the solution is cloudy, discoloured, or has particles in it.

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.